Barnard Startup Summit 2021

-From June 17 to 19, 2021, the Athena Center for Leadership and Barnard Entrepreneurship Network (BEnet) hosted the Barnard Startup Summit.
+From June 17 to 19, 2021, the Athena Center for Leadership and Barnard Entrepreneurship Network (BEnet) hosted the first annual Barnard Startup Summit.

 In this three-day virtual boot camp, participants:

 - Determined which business structure best suits their for-profit business idea.

 - Learned how to protect their business's name and brand.